resoai/TileBoard/README.md

 ## Configure

+`config.js` will initialize a global CONFIG object.
+If you want to have several config files, you can create another one next to `config.js` and name it for example `bedroom.js`.
+The specific config will be available at `http://HASS_IP:8123/local/tileboard/index.html?config=bedroom`.

-`config.js` will initialize a global CONFIG object with the following fields:
+This config object has the following fields:

 ```js
 var CONFIG = {